 MFC or HPL depending on traffic, image and cleaning regime.

-Often HPL or SGL, depending on age group, use levels and durability needs.
+Often HPL or SGL school toilet cubicles, depending on age group, use levels and durability needs.

 SGL is often the safer specification because of moisture and higher abuse risk.